BrandonCorey/js109/study_guide_written.md

 # Study Guide: JS109 #

+**NOTE: ALWAYS MENTION RETURN VALUES AND SIDE EFFECTS IF ANY ARE PRESENT**
 ## Declarations, initialization, assingment, and re-assignment ##
 **What is a variable?**
 - A named area of a program's memory where data can be stored